 While there is nothing automatic about vanilla, there is little vanilla about Gmail autoresponders; they are automatic, and you can have them send just what you like:

-To make Gmail send particular information whenever somebody emails a particular address:
+To automate Gmail and have it send particular information whenever somebody emails a particular alias address:

-- Create a plus Gmail alias address for the Gmail autoresponder.
+- Create a plus Gmail email alias address for the autoresponder.

 - Post the plus alias on your website, for example, hand it out at networking events or include in your Gmail email signature with the note: “Learn to Write Headlines That Sell: Email [email protected]”.